It all started when I was a little girl…

 My imagination was encouraged by my grandparents who were very keen flower and vegetable growers.
 As a little girl we visited my grandparents every chance we could.They worked three adjoining allotments and I was always desperate to visit them and explore – fascinated by the form of the flowers, the scent of tomatoes in the glass house and of course eating the pea wags.
 My granddad was the president of their local Dahlia Society and grew many, many Dahlias on the allotment.
 He had a gardening program on BBC Radio and I would listen to him talking away for hours.
 I was encouraged to run free amongst it all and I can say I was in my element.

 As I approached the age of leaving school I knew I wanted a career that would give me happiness and floristry was the obvious route.

 My grandparents bought me my first set of floristry scissors which I still hold dear and tucked away with my study books, coursework and certificates is their “Congratulations, you passed” card.

-My husband and I have three amazing sons of whom I made my priority - a job that filled my heart with joy.
+My husband and I have three amazing sons of whom I made my priority – a job that filled my heart with joy.
 Floristry became my second job creating bouquets, arrangements, hand ties and wedding flowers for friends and family.
-As the boys grew I went into the corporate world working for one of the leading retailers renown for their high standards and customer services.
-Whilst I thoroughly enjoyed my time with them it never allowed me to fulfill my creative whimsical need, so decision time!
+As the boys grew I went into the corporate world working for one of the leading retailers renowned for their high standards and customer services.
+Whilst I thoroughly enjoyed my time with them it never allowed me to fulfil my creative whimsical need, so decision time!

 Collecting all my experiences together I bring you Albetine – a bespoke floral service from my workshop in the heart of Warwickshire.